- Contact Us

 Enchanting for all ages, come discover magic and beauty in the most unexpected places.

-An unlikely, inspired partnership is created, investigating adolescent romantic love.
-Clashes arise out of their conflicts over religion, science, and mentorship as both teacher’s and student’s lives are transformed forever.
+A Muslim-American teenager meets with her teacher, a mysterious scientist forced to teach high school biology, creating n unlikely, inspired partnership investigating adolescent romantic love.
+Clashes arise out of their conflicts over religion, science, and mentorship as both lives are transformed forever.

 Underground Railway Theater Artistic Director Debra Wise stars in Tony Kushner’s warm invocation of hope in an increasingly chilling, negative world.